alexfernandez/inits/README.md

 * All tasks in any phase are chained serially and in the order they were added: each task runs when the previous one has finished
 (but only if it invoked the parameter callback without an error).
-* Tasks added specifying that they should be run before (after) another task will run before (after) that task.

 These guarantees only apply if tasks do not finish in error.
 In that case the process will try to shutdown,